Itera/ansible-workshop/README.md

 We are going to use vagrant to give everyone the same environment.

-We will set up 4 machines, one working machine where we will run ansible and three machines that we want to provision.
+We will set up 5 machines, one working machine where we will run ansible and four machines that we want to provision.

 You could choose to use the ansible code towards multiple instances in a cloud solution etc - there is nothing vagrant specific about them - but for the workshop this just makes sure that everyone is on the same page.

 ### Vagrant initialization

-First let's do the initial startup - this could take a few minites - it is creating 4 machines.
+First let's do the initial startup - this could take a few minutes - it is creating 4 machines.

 ```
 vagrant up